Construction and Design

 A one-floor plan was chosen, providing ease of mobility for visitors and to ensure that the building did not overwhelm the adjacent Harding Home.
 The white brick, chosen for the exterior, brings to mind the White House, U.S. Capitol and Ohio Statehouse, all of which had connections with Warren Harding.
 Harding was an Ohio senator, Ohio lieutenant governor, U.S. senator and President of the United States.
 The stately columns surrounding the entrance and lining the terrace tie in those government buildings, as well as the porch of his nearby home and his final resting place, the Harding Memorial.
 Details abound.
 Stone inserts above each window feature the monogram used by the Hardings on their linens and stationery, giving the building a personal “Harding” touch.
 Arches used on the interior, augmented by art deco lighting fixtures, place the building in the Hardings’ time in history.
 Several stained glass windows, original to the Hardings’ era, also set the mood.

 The exhibit gallery, designed by the Ohio History Connection’s Bill Mahon and his design team, offers visitors the Harding story through a mix of historic objects, media, text, music and sensory experiences.
 The exhibits are designed so historical objects can be changed, providing repeat visitors different perspectives.
 An elegant event space offers a place for public programming, children’s education, temporary exhibits and private events.
 Of great important is the temperature- and humidity-controlled collections storage area to house more than 5,000 historical objects.

-Construction of the Harding Presidential Library and Museum will be completed in summer of 2020.
-The new Harding Presidential Library and restored Harding Home will open to the general public on September 5, 2020.
+The new Harding Presidential Library and restored Harding Home opened to the general public on May 12, 2021.